marionettejs/backbone.marionette/docs/marionette.compositeview.md

 third argument to the `Renderer` object's `render` method, which is useful in custom `Renderer` implementations.

+As with CollectionView, CompositeView will maintain the sort order of its child views from the collection.
+It should be noted that the full view will re-render and not just the children, this is to cater for the use case where no `childViewContainer` is used.

 ## Events And Callbacks

 During the course of rendering a composite, several events will